Thrasherop/data_strucutres_tutorial/sets.md

 {1, 2, 3}
 {2, 3}
 ```
 Notice that how, even though we added `1` twice, it was only put into the set once, and that it didn't throw any errors.
 In other words, the second `my_set.add(1)` failed silently.
-Again, this may seem like a bug, but it is an intended feature, as we will see below.
+Again, this may seem like a bug, but it is an intended feature, as we will see in the practice problem.

 ## Example question